Alluxio/alluxio/docs/Contributing-to-Tachyon.md

 ### Submitting Code

 -   We encourage you to break your work into small, single-purpose patches if possible.
-It’s much harder to merge in a large change with a lot of disjoint features.
+It is much harder to merge in a large change with a lot of disjoint features.

 -   We track issues and features in our [JIRA](https://tachyon.atlassian.net/).
-If you haven't registered an account, please do so!
+If you have not registered an account, please do so!

 -   Open a ticket in [JIRA](https://tachyon.atlassian.net/) detailing the proposed change and what purpose it serves.

 -   Submit the patch as a GitHub pull request.
 For a tutorial, see the GitHub guides on [forking a repo](https://help.github.com/articles/fork-a-repo) and